JoshDoody/joshdoody.github.io/_posts/2016-08-01-you-dont-have-to-accept-or-decline-a-job-offer.md

 This is a pretty common conversation, and you may not even see anything suspicious about it.
 But keep reading and you will!

-The problem is that both people are assuming there are two responses to the job offer: "I accept" and "I decline".
+The problem is that both people are assuming there are only two responses to the job offer: "I accept" and "I decline".
 Not only are there other responses, but those two aren't even very good.

 To be fair, this is often a deliberate impression given by the company.
 They want you to think your options are "accept" or "decline".
 Here's what the last line in a job offer email from Google might look like: